IrisLiu-00/dndnotes/_notes/Standalone/Lost Continent.md

 	- country/republic vs kingdom
 	- guest scientists from the other country? cold war type stuff
 - not rly any interesting npcs ppl can meet out on adventures? everyones at the base :/
+- plot threads
+	- A failed, covered up expedition decades ago. government conspiracies
+	- ruins of an old kingdom. a spirit of the island? source of magic, protects it?
+	- some sleeping evil wakes up and starts attacking
+- monsters are humans corrupted from the old kingdom?

 - or a small mining space station?